<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Other Benefits

-Dental - You may choose to enroll in one of three dental plans: Delta Dental, United Concordia, or DeltaCare USA
+Dental - You may choose to enroll in one of three dental plans: Delta Dental, United Concordia, or DeltaCare USA.

-Special Dependent Coverage -You may enroll Special Dependents in KFHP coverage
+Special Dependent Coverage - You may enroll special dependents in KFHP coverage.

-Long Term Care Insurance - Upon attaining Partnership, physicians are eligible to purchase Long Term Care insurance to help reimburse expenses.
+Long-Term Care Insurance - Upon attaining Partnership, physicians are eligible to purchase long-term care insurance to help reimburse expenses.

 Employee Assistance Program (EAP) - The Employee Assistance Program (EAP) is a free and confidential service available for active physicians and their dependent family members.

-Employee Discounts - Access the online Employee Discounts web page to purchase discounted entertainment tickets or travel.
+Employee Discounts - Access the online employee discounts web page to purchase discounted entertainment tickets or travel.

-Long-Term Disability: Your long-term disability (LTD) benefits are designed to provide you with income if you are absent from work.
+Short-Term & Long-Term Disability - Short-Term: Depending on where you work, you may have access to short-term disability (STD) benefits.
+Your long-term disability (LTD) benefits are designed to provide you with income if you are absent from work.

 What Happens If Your Employment Ends